Sunday, August 16, 2020

 Old Greyhawk Castle, Level 3

-This is the third level of the ORIGINAL Greyhawk Castle, named THE DUNGEONS, redrawn for clarity.
+This is the third level of the Old Greyhawk Castle, named THE DUNGEONS, redrawn for clarity.

 The original map is somewhat blurry, so there are several areas in the redrawn map that could look somewhat different.
 Here is the original: